-- HJHLP publishes up to three issues of professional and student-authored pieces each year, generally in the fall and spring
+- HJHLP publishes professional and student-authored pieces each year, with volumes being sent to libraries across the country.

 - HJHLP is ranked in the Top 5 of Health Law-related Academic Legal Journals in the country by Washington & Lee University.

-- HJHLP is the #2 ranked Law Journal by Impact Score, second only to Houston Law Review, at the University of Houston Law Center.
+- HJHLP is the #2 ranked legal journal, second only to Houston Law Review, at the University of Houston Law Center.

 How do I join?

-- Most employers want, and many require, legal journal experience; HJHLP not only satisfies this requirement, but demonstrates that you have met our high editorial standards as a member.
+- Most employers want, and many require, legal journal experience; HJHLP not only satisfies this requirement, but demonstrates that you have met our internationally recognized high editorial standards.

-- Participation on the Journal will sharpen your legal writing and researching skills, which gives you an advantage in law classes, summer internships, and future employment.
+- Participation on the Journal will sharpen your legal writing and researching skills, giving you a significant advantage in law classes, summer internships, and future employment.

-- HJHLP is the only Journal affiliated with the consistently top-ranked Health Law & Policy Institute at UHLC, giving our members access to the Health Law Symposium, Mentorship with high-profile Law Professors, and faculty feedback and guidance.
+- HJHLP is the only Journal affiliated with the consistently top-ranked Health Law & Policy Institute, giving our members access to the Health Law Symposium, Mentorship with high-profile Law Professors, and faculty feedback and guidance.

 - Students do not need to be interested in practicing health law to join the Journal.
 Health law is a broad field that touches everyone’s lives and interests; it encompasses everything from Mergers and Acquisitions to Oil & Gas regulation, to Foreign Relations and Criminal Law.
 You can put a health law spin on virtually any area of law you like.